Bob Fry (golfer)

 Robert Nelson Fry (November 29, 1922 – January 12, 1993) was an American professional golfer instrumental in the development of golf in the Iowa and Illinois area.

-Background
+Early life and amateur career

 Born in Keokuk, Iowa, Fry began his golf career as a caddy at the age of 9.

 The first documentation of Fry's significant amateur play was in 1942 when the Iowa Open and Iowa Amateur were combined into a 54-hole tournament at the Sunnyside course in Waterloo.
 He came from nowhere and finished fifth in the field.
 Starting with a mediocre 77, he went through the last 36 holes with a 71-69.
 He came back in 1947, after 5 years in the military, to be runner up in the Iowa Amateur bowing in match play to Fred Gordon of Belmond 3 and 2.